PARs, the PAR Form & Continuous Processing

 How is a PAR submitted and how do I know when it is approved?

 The PAR can be saved as a draft before submitting it to NesCom.
 Once it is submitted, changes can only be made by the NesCom Administrator.
-Once the PAR is approved, a confirmation will be sent via email to both the Sponsor Chair (or Sponsor Liaison) and Working Group Chair.
+Once the PAR is approved, a confirmation will be sent via email to both the Standards Committee Chair (or Standards Representative) and Working Group Chair.

-In order for the PAR to be added to a meeting agenda, the Sponsor has to approve the submittal in the system before the Sponsor Approval Cutoff.
-(Back to top)
+In order for the PAR to be added to a meeting agenda, the Standards Committee has to approve the submittal in the system before the Standards Committee Approval Cutoff.

 How do I submit a PAR Extension Request?

-If the working group or sponsor chair changes after a PAR is approved, do I need to submit a modified PAR?
+If the working group or Standards Committee Chair changes after a PAR is approved, do I need to submit a modified PAR?

 Once a PAR number is assigned, can it be changed?

-Changing a PAR number requires a request (with a reason) from either the sponsor or working group chair.
+Changing a PAR number requires a request (with a reason) from either the Standards Committee or working group chair.
 The request can be made, via e-mail, to the NesCom Administrator.
 The request will be put on the consent agenda for the next scheduled NesCom meeting.
-(Back to top)

 What is Continuous Processing?